andrew-waters/argocd-slack-notifier/README.md

   [...]
 ```

+### Locally (Go code)

-The quickest way to test manually is to clone this repository then run:
+The quickest way to test manually is to clone this repository then run the following:

 ```bash
 cp .env.example .env